jame25/foo_traycontrols/README.md

 - **Real-time Track Information**: Hover tooltips show current artist and track information
 - **Popup Control Panel**: Single-click the tray icon to show/hide an elegant control panel with:

-  - High-quality album artwork display (80x80 pixels)
+  - High-quality album artwork display
   - Current track title and artist information
-  - Playback time display
+  - Playback time display with seek bar
-  - Previous, Play/Pause, and Next control buttons with sharp icon rendering
+  - Previous, Play/Pause, Next, Shuffle, and Repeat control buttons
+### Multiple Display Modes
-- **Multiple Display Modes**: The control panel adapts to your needs with multiple display modes:
+The control panel adapts to your needs with four distinct display modes:

-  - Docked Mode: Standard tray popup attached to the taskbar area.
+1. **Docked Mode**: Standard tray popup attached to the taskbar area
+   - Simplified controls: Previous, Play/Pause, Next only (Shuffle/Repeat hidden)
+   - Auto-hides after 5 seconds

-  - Undocked (Miniplayer): Detachable window that can be dragged anywhere on screen.
-(Double-click artwork to toggle)
+2. **Undocked (MiniPlayer)**: Detachable window that can be dragged anywhere on screen
+   - Full playback controls including Shuffle and Repeat
+   - Remembers window position between sessions
+   - **Collapse Triangle**: Small white triangle in top-right corner to switch to Compact mode

-  - Compact Mode: A tiny, unobtrusive strip showing just artwork and essential info.
-(Double-click artwork in Undocked mode)
+3. **Compact Mode**: A tiny, unobtrusive strip showing just artwork and essential info

-  - Expanded Artwork Mode: A large, immersive view focusing on high-quality album art.
-(Left-click artwork to toggle)
+4. **Expanded Artwork Mode**: A large, immersive view focusing on high-quality album art
+   - Hover overlays with smooth fade animations for controls
+   - Respects album art aspect ratio
+   - **Collapse Triangle**: Small white triangle in top-right corner to restore Undocked mode

+### Slide-to-Side Panel (Panel Peek)
+- **Panel Peek**: Single-click on the edge of the panel (Expanded, Undocked, or Compact modes) slides the panel to the side of the screen, leaving 70px visible ("peeking")
+- **Restore**: Click anywhere on the slid panel to slide it back to its original position
+- **Always Slide-to-Side Option**: When enabled, the MiniPlayer slides to the side instead of closing

+### Toolbar Button
+- **Launch MiniPlayer**: Accessible via View → Tray Controls → Launch MiniPlayer
+- Can be added to the foobar2000 toolbar for quick access
+- Toggles the MiniPlayer visibility (shows/hides, or slides back if peeking)

+### Popup Track Notifications
-- **Popup Track Notifications**: Optional popup notifications on track changes featuring:
+Optional popup notifications on track changes featuring:
 - Album artwork display
 - Track and artist information
 - Smooth slide-in animation
-- **Simple Tray Menu**: Right-click context menu provides:
-  - Show/Hide foobar2000 window
-  - Exit application
+- Configurable display position (top-left, top-right, bottom-left, bottom-right)
+- Configurable display duration (1-10 seconds)

-### Preferences
+### Preferences (Tabbed Interface)
-- **Settings Integration**: Accessible via foobar2000's Preferences → Tools → Tray Controls
+Accessible via foobar2000's Preferences → Tools → Tray Controls

+#### General Tab
 - **Always Minimize to Tray**: When enabled, clicking the minimize button hides the window to the system tray
 - **Show Popup Notification**: Enable/disable popup notifications on track changes
-- **Persistent Configuration**: Settings are saved in foobar2000's configuration system
+- **Popup Position**: Choose where track change notifications appear
+- **Popup Duration**: Adjust how long notifications remain visible (1-10 seconds)
+- **Disable MiniPlayer**: Option to disable the MiniPlayer functionality
+- **Disable Slide-to-Side**: Disable the panel slide peek functionality
+- **Always Slide-to-Side**: MiniPlayer slides instead of closing when toggle button is clicked
+- **Slide Duration**: Configure the animation speed for slide animations
+- **Use Rounded Corners**: Toggle Windows 11 style rounded corners on/off

+#### Fonts Tab
+Mode-specific font customization for all display modes:
+- **Docked Control Panel**: Artist and Track fonts
+- **Undocked Control Panel**: Artist and Track fonts
+- **Expanded Artwork Mode**: Artist and Track fonts
+- **Compact Mode**: Artist and Track fonts
+- **Reset All Button**: Restore all fonts to system defaults (Segoe UI)

 ## Technical Implementation